AlexTISYoung/snipar/docs/simulation.rst

 Simulation Exercise
 ===================

-Exercise on simulating data using the simulate.py script and performing family-based GWAS and polygenic score analysis.
+Exercise on simulating data using the simulate.py script and performing family-based polygenic score analysis.

 Simulating data
 --------------------